MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli.md

 > [!NOTE]
 > We recommend Python 3.5.

-Then, depending on your Linux distribution, install the required prerequisites.
+Then, depending on your Linux distribution, install the prerequisites.

 ```
 Platform              | Prerequisites